About Paris Area

 Think ‘Versailles’ and once more you will find tradition, beautiful countryside and parkland in an historic part of the Parisian landscape.

-The Golf National is located in this part of the world, and the ‘world’ will descend here in 2018 for the Ryder Cup .
-Enough said, the quality of this gem has attracted the eyes of the golfing public….and will continue to do so for a while to come.
+Le Golf National is located in this part of the world and was the 2018 Ryder Cup venue.
+The quality of this gem has attracted the eyes of the golfing public and with good reason.

 We have also included Le Golf Parc in this area, as it lays on the borders of Eure [Normandy], but is within the Parisian green belt, to the west.
 It is more of a ‘stay and play’ destination, though can be combined with several courses in easy driving distance.